 My artistic work arises from the friction between my formal interests in pattern formation and algorithmic design on the one hand and my predilection for "dirty realism" on the other.
 In 2004 I created a full evening choreography for the former Ballett Frankfurt, Communications from the Lab.
 I've also created a number of site specific dance installations.
 I'm currently working on a new project which will premiere some time in the not too distant future.

 I have presented my work and research at festivals and conferences in Los Angeles, Toronto, Boston, Berlin, New York, Frankfurt, Lisbon, Porto, Cologne, Madrid, Amsterdam, Bologna and various other cities around the world.
+Over the years I have been awarded various prizes, grants and scholarships and my work and research has been featured in numerous magazines and documentaries.

 This site is an incomplete record of my work and ideas.
 As with all my work it is a continuous work in progress.
 If you want to know more about me, browse the FAQ or check out the various entries in the blog section from which you can infer more about me than I'd like you to know.